osallahstevie/codechallenge/GradeCalculator/README.md

-# Student Grade Calculator
+# Moringa Week 3 Code Challenge

+A project of three programmes;
+(a) A grade calculator
+(b) A Speed calculator
-A calculator for generating average grade.
+(c) A net salary calculator

 ## Installation
-Input student marks.
+Input required values.
 Hit enter.
-Get average grade.
+Generate result

 ## Technologies Used
 Javascript